jefmud/lua-miniweb/README.md

 ---

 You can drop this Markdown into a `README.md` next to `miniweb.lua` so you can edit it in your favorite Markdown editor and keep the documentation close to the code.
+Why not!?